-As I was gathering the ingredients for this cocktail, I spotted a display of beautiful raspberries at my local market and couldn’t resist.
-A Raspberry French 75 it was!
+As I was gathering the ingredients for this cocktail, I spotted a display of beautiful raspberries at my local market and couldn't resist.
+This Raspberry French 75 variation is the result!

 The first step in making this pink French 75 is the raspberry simple syrup.
 It's simply a matter of heating together sugar, water, and fresh raspberries, so don't let that step dissuade you from making this drink.
 You can use it for other cocktails, too, like my Spiked Raspberry Lemonade or my Raspberry Bellini.

 Once the simple syrup is ready, you'll combine it with gin, lemon juice, and ice in a cocktail shaker and give it a good shake.
 If you don't have a cocktail shaker, you can use a mason jar ... just be extra careful, since you are working with glass, not a metal shaker.